 Smartsheet is a work execution platform that enables enterprises and teams to get from idea to impact - fast.
 Top project management leaders rely on Smartsheet to help align the right people, resources, and schedules to get work done.

 Use Smartsheet to streamline initiative and project planning, improve collaboration, and increase stakeholder confidence.
-Share project vision, details, and resources with an unlimited number of internal and external stakeholders to increase transparency.
+Share project vision, details, and resources with internal and external stakeholders to increase transparency.
 Stay up to date on status with automatic alerts, and reports and dashboards that roll up details to help ensure your projects come in on time and on budget.

 Try Smartsheet to discover why millions of project managers around the world use it to improve their project management efforts.